zowongapcs/GameOfLife/README.md

 Game of Life
 ==================

 The Game of Life isn't what you think, it's a program that simulates how cells might grow or die based on a small set of rules.
-This description if from [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life):
+This description is from [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life):

 >Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
 At each step in time, the following transitions occur:
 >1.
 Any live cell with fewer than two live neighbours dies, as if by underpopulation.